yindht/msc_plugins/README.md

 - [DOWNLOAD](https://github.com/rousselmanu/msc_plugins/archive) the last release.
 - Put the plugin (.qml) in the MuseScore/plugins folder (basically "C:/users/%USERNAME%/Documents/MuseScore2/Plugins" in Windows).
 - Restart MuseScore.
-- Enable the plugin in "Plugin Manager" (you can also associate a shortcut).
+- Enable the plugin in "Plugin Manager" (you can also associate a shortcut).<br/>

 2.you may need adjust parameter for different score  in .qml plugin file chordPerMeasure  //you need to define how many chord per measure for your specific score.